l-a-yates/cpam/README.md

 #> # ℹ 40 more rows
 ```

-### Step 3: You will need source a table with the transcript-to-gene mapping, unless your counts are aggregated at the gene level (transcript-level analysis with aggregation of $p$-values to the gene level is recommened).
+### Step 3: Obtain a table with the transcript-to-gene mapping

+N.B.
+This is not needed if your counts are aggregated at the gene level,
+but transcript-level analysis with aggregation of $p$-values to the gene
+level is recommended.
 E.g., for *Arabidopsis thaliana*:

 ``` r
 t2g